-Babies should not be put to bed with a bottle.
+Don't put babies to bed with a bottle.
 It causes problems with tooth decay and ear infections.

 Helpful tips for children with poor sleep habits

 Children can easily fall into bedtime habits that are not always healthy habits.
-The following suggestions can help when a child does not want to go to bed or is having trouble staying in bed:
+The following suggestions can help when a child doesn't want to go to bed or is having trouble staying in bed:

-If your child cries, speak calmly and reassure him or her, "You are fine.
-It is time to go to sleep."
+If your child cries, speak calmly and reassure them, "You are fine.
+It's time to go to sleep."
 Then leave the room.